Dandariene/Dandariene/README.md

 ### Hello, welcome! 👋
 ## I'm Dandariene :woman_technologist:

--I live in :brazil : <br>
+-I live in :brazil: <br>
 -I'm a student of Sistems Analysis and Development :computer:<br>
 -I like to read :open_book: , travel :beach_umbrella:  and technology. :woman_technologist:<br>
--I study front end development and my goal is to becomean excellent professional in the field. :
+-I study front end development and my goal is to becomean excellent professional in the field. :1st_place_medal: